aspnetzero/documents/blog-posts/en/using-asp.net-zero-with-devextreme-mvc-part-4.md

 ## Conclusion

-In this blog post series, we have explored the integration of **ASP.NET Zero** with **DevExtreme** Angular, showcasing the **implementation** of various features in the phone book application.
+In this blog post series, we have explored the integration of **ASP.NET Zero** with **DevExtreme** Mvc, showcasing the **implementation** of various features in the phone book application.
 We started by adding the necessary **server-side** methods and DTOs for editing a person's information.
-Then, we regenerated the **client-side** service proxies to ensure seamless communication between the Angular application and the ASP.NET Zero backend.
+Then, we regenerated the **client-side** service proxies to ensure seamless communication between the Mvc application and the ASP.NET Zero backend.

 ASP.NET Zero empowers developers to build **sophisticated** web applications by providing a **solid architectural** foundation and **flexibility** for customization.
-The **integration** with DevExtreme Angular further enhances the user interface and improves the overall user experience.
+The **integration** with DevExtreme Mvc further enhances the user interface and improves the overall user experience.

-We hope this blog post series has been insightful and helpful in understanding the **integration of ASP.NET Zero with DevExtreme Angular**.
+We hope this blog post series has been insightful and helpful in understanding the **integration of ASP.NET Zero with DevExtreme Mvc**.
 By leveraging these **powerful frameworks**, you can create **feature-rich** applications with ease.

-Thank you for joining us on this journey, and we wish you success in building your own applications using ASP.NET Zero and DevExtreme Angular!
+Thank you for joining us on this journey, and we wish you success in building your own applications using ASP.NET Zero and DevExtreme Mvc!

 ### Source Code